aztfmod/terraform-provider-azurecaf/docs/data-sources/azurecaf_environment_variable.md

   name = "PATH"
 }

-# Retreive the PAT_TOKEN variable as a sensitive data and through an error if it does not exist.
+# Retrieve the PAT_TOKEN variable as a sensitive data and through an error if it does not exist.
 data "azurecaf_environment_variable" "PAT" {
     name           = "PAT_TOKEN"
     fails_if_empty = true